 Targets for the 2025 fiscal year Contribution through sustainable products Update the calculation of Infineon's carbon footprint; save at least 130 million tons of CO 2 equivalents with our products during their useful life.
 EU Taxonomy Work together with industry associations to clarify legal uncertainties in the interpretation of the EU Taxonomy.
 Our responsibility along the supply chain Conduct a risk analysis and implement preventive and corrective measures for 100 percent of suppliers where risks relating to human rights, the environment and governance have been identified.
 Conduct at least ten audits of suppliers selected using a risk-based approach, focusing on human rights and working conditions.
+Organize a sustainability event for selected suppliers to support the development and implementation of science-based targets (SBTs).
 Maintain a DRC conflict-free supply chain and conduct another evaluation of the use of conflict minerals for the relevant suppliers.
-Conduct a due diligence assessment for relevant suppliers of products containing cobalt or mica to create transparency in the supply chain regarding the origin of cobalt and mica declaration.
+Conduct a due diligence assessment for relevant suppliers of products containing cobalt or mica to create transparency in the supply chain regarding the origin of cobalt and mica and publish the results in the form of a combined cobalt and mica declaration.
 Corporate citizenship Introduce a system to gather feedback from stakeholders and beneficiaries to continue to enhance the effectiveness of our corporate citizenship activities.